rercek/Q_sensor-review/README.md

 ![Mean temperatures analysis](./images/Mean%20Temperatures.png)

-**An important bias is present for all temperature sensors of the Q_sensor, more precisily, when you compare to other sensor, the AHT20 has a bias (mean/median value) of ~4°C, the SDC40 of ~4°C and the BMP280 of 9°C!**.
+**An important bias is present for all temperature sensors of the Q_sensor, more precisily, when you compare to other sensors, the AHT20 has a bias (mean/median value) of ~4°C, the SDC40 of ~4°C and the BMP280 of 9°C!**.

 The source of this biased temperature measurement might be: